 The SCI Perkin Medal is recognized as one of the highest honors given for outstanding work in applied chemistry in the United States.

 It commemorates the discovery of the first synthetic dye (Perkin mauve) by Sir William Henry Perkin in 1856.
 This discovery was a significant step forward in organic chemistry that led to the birth of a major segment of the chemical industry.

 The Perkin Medal was first awarded to Sir William at a banquet in New York in 1906.
 The room was festooned with banners dyed a brilliant Perkin mauve, a piece of which is on display in our museum.
-Today the award is presented as part of Innovation Day and was awarded at the 2022 event being held in-person and online on September 13.
+Today the award is presented as part of Innovation Day, a daylong collaborative research conference cohosted by the Society of Chemical Indsutry and the Science History Institute.

 The SCI Perkin Medal has been presented since 1906, when the very first award went to Sir William Henry Perkin.
 For a full list of winners visit SCI’s website.

 About the Society of Chemical Industry

 SCI is a unique multidisciplinary forum where science meets business on independent, impartial ground.
 SCI provides the opportunity for sharing information among sectors as diverse as food and agriculture, pharmaceuticals, biotechnology, environmental science, and safety.

 Established in 1881 as the Society of Chemical Industry, SCI is today a registered charity with individual members in over 70 countries.
 Its headquarters are in London.

 Ever since its foundation SCI’s principal objective has been to further the application of chemistry and related sciences for the public benefit, through our events and publication.